helpscout/doc-article-styles/README.md

 ## Publishing

-To publish and release a new version of Blue, run the following command:
+To publish and release a new version of this project, run the following command:

 ```
 npm run release